Runaka-t/Runaka-t/README.md

-- 👋 Hi, I’m @Runaka-timothy
+- 👋 Hi, I’m Runaka
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning it
 - 📫 How to reach me : kaliisatimothy9@gmail.com
 And +256756228352